Reducing energy use on campus

 Our electricity comes from Meridian Energy.
 Meridian generates electricity from renewable energy sources – water; wind and Solar PV.
 These renewable sources donot create greenhouse gas emissions, although when accounting for the UC Greenhouse Gases there is still a constituent amount of carbon per kWh of consumption that is calculated and inserted into the inventory, as NZ presently requires, from time to time, some thermal generation using fossil fuels when renewables cannot provide for all national electricity demand.
 It is obviously very important to continue to increase our energy efficiency and reduce waste.
 When we reduce electricity consumption across campus we save valuable dollars for better use elsewhere within the University.
 Moreover, we also reduce national demand and reduce the need for building additional expensive electricitygeneration and grid network facilities and their associated environmental impact.

 UC has had an energy efficiency programme since the mid-1990s.
 This includes energy efficient design of new buildings and renovations, energy audits and ongoing monitoring, and gradual upgrading of buildings on campus to improve their energy performance.

 UC was the first university in the Southern Hemisphere to achieve CEMARS (Certified Emissions Measurement And Reduction Scheme) certification.
-CEMARS certification involves taking accountability and action against the greenhouse gas emissions (GHG) generated as a result of the university's business activities.
-Certification signals that we are taking a leadership role by reducing our impact on the environment and offering a sustainable alternative for prospective students.
-Learn more about UC's CEMARS journey here - Summary of CEMARS certification
+CEMARS certification involves measurement and planned reduction of greenhouse gas emissions (GHG) generated as a result of the university's business activities.
+Certification signals and demonstrates organisational commitment from UC Senior Management to reducing our impact on the environment and to the NZ Government's commitment as a party to the UNFCCC Paris Agreement.